aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

     wan_mode: <str; "autovpn" | "cv-pathfinder">

     # PREVIEW: This key is currently not supported
+    # List of path-groups used for the WAN configuration.
+    wan_path_groups:

+        # Path-group name.
+      - name: <str; required; unique>

+        # Path-group id.
+        id: <str>

+        # Additional information about the path-group for documentation purposes.
+        description: <str>

+        # Flag to configure IPsec on the carrier (default is True).
+        ipsec: <bool>

+        # List of [ath-groups to import in this path-group.
+        import_path_groups:

+            # Remote path-group to import.
+          - remote: <str>

+            # Optional, if not set, the path-group `name` is used as local.
+            local: <str>

+    # PREVIEW: This key is currently not supported

     # List of the AutoVPN RRs when using `wan_mode`=`autovpn`, or the Pathfinders
     # when using `wan_mode`=`cv-pathfinder`, to which the device should connect to.